Piaggio Medley 150 i-get Stylish and Reliable

 The handlebar also hosts the brand new all-digital LCD instrument cluster for a perfect mix of style and functionality.
-The display, with the digital speedometer and tachometer scale clearly visible in the centre, provides total and partial views of the odometer, air temperature, digital clock, fuel level and coolant temperature indicators, ice danger icon, lowered side stand icon, and ‘service’ icon.
-It also shows a full set of travel information, including maximum speed, average speed, current fuel consumption, average fuel consumption, battery life and charge status, which can be selected using the MODE button on the right-hand control block.
+The display, with the digital speedometer and tachometer scale clearly visible in the centre, provides total and partial views of the odometer.
+As well as air temperature, digital clock, fuel level and coolant temperature indicators.
+Plus ice danger icon, lowered side stand icon, and ‘service’ icon.
+It also shows a full set of travel information, including maximum speed, average speed, current fuel consumption.
+Plus average fuel consumption, battery life and charge status, which can be selected using the MODE button on the right-hand control block.
 The indicator system monitors all functions, starting with ‘Start & Stop’, which can be switched off by pressing a button on the right-hand electric block.
 It also shows the classic ‘injection check’, fuel reserve, oil pressure, ABS activation and immobiliser.

 The 16″ front wheel, vertically streamlines the entire front end as well as providing stability, safety and comfort.
 The aluminium rims vaunt a new sporty design with six split spokes.